Facial Trauma Instructions

 The maxillary sinus may be affected.
 If so, then do not blow your nose until further notice.
 Gentle sniffing in is okay.
 Use sinus and nasal medications as directed.

 Nausea is a normal side effect of narcotic pain medications.
 If you have severe nausea or vomiting you may need to stop the pain medications or to take an additional anti-nausea medication.

 Some discomfort is normal following oral surgery.
 If pain medication is prescribed, take only as directed.
 Often it is beneficial to take the medication after eating to help prevent nausea.
 Do not drive while using narcotic pain medications.

 After having intravenous anesthesia, the arm vein may become hardened and tender.
 Apply moist heat over the area for one hour three times a day for three days.
-Contact Dr Reynolds if there is no improvement.
+Contact our office Contact Dr Reynolds if there is no improvement.

 Antibiotics and Contraception

 Take antibiotic as prescribed until finished.
 Contraceptives may be ineffective while taking an antibiotic.
 Use extra protection.